AOT-Technologies/forms-flow-ai/forms-flow-analytics/README.md

 ### Configuration of Keycloak SAML Setup

    * Post registration, login to the application with admin credentials.
-   * Click the menu icon to the left of the username.
+   * Click the menu icon to the left of the username and navigate to **Edit Profile**.
-   * Go to section "Authentication" on tab "Settings".
+   * Go to tab "Settings", and then navigate to section "Authentication".
         * Check the option "SAML".
         * Set the field "SAML Metadata URL" with value of keycloak SAML descriptor URL.
 Example. `{Keycloak URL}/auth/realms/forms-flow-ai/protocol/saml/descriptor`.
         * Set the field "SAML Entity ID" value to be `forms-flow-analytics`.